Food, Water & Health Tips

 Dealing with Heat & Dehydration

-- Drink water regularly throughout the day
+- Drink water regularly throughout the day, even when not feeling thirsty

-- Avoid strong midday sun exposure
+- Avoid prolonged exposure to strong midday sun

-- Wear breathable cotton clothing
+- Wear lightweight cotton or breathable clothing

 Emergency Medical Assistance

-- Carry travel insurance with medical coverage
+- Carry travel insurance with medical and emergency coverage

-- Save emergency contacts on your phone
+- Save emergency contacts and insurance details on your phone

-- Keep digital copies of medical prescriptions
+- Keep digital and printed copies of medical prescriptions

 Final Health Tip

-❓ Frequently Asked Questions (FAQ)
+Frequently Asked Questions (FAQ)

 Is it safe to eat street food in India?